Morondo/between-two-nicolases/README.md

 Jump with Spacebar.

-When you touch any on Nicolases game will stop.
+When you touch any of Nicolases game will stop.